OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 **Duration:** Concentration, up to 1 minute

 Divine light washes out from you and coalesces in a soft radiance in a 30-foot radius around you.
 Creatures of your choice in that radius when you cast this spell shed dim light in a 5-foot radius and have advantage on all saving throws, and other creatures have disadvantage on attack rolls against them until the spell ends.
 In addition, when a fiend or an undead hits an affected creature with a melee attack, the aura flashes with brilliant light.
 The attacker must succeed on a Constitution saving throw or be blinded until the spell ends.

+#### Hunter’s Mark

+*1st-­level divination*

+**Casting Time:** 1 bonus action

+**Range:** 90 feet

+**Components:** V

+**Duration:** Concentration, up to 1 hour

+You choose a creature you can see within range and mystically mark it as your quarry.
+Until the spell ends, you deal an extra 1d6 damage to the target whenever you hit it with a weapon attack, and you have advantage on any Wisdom (Perception) or Wisdom (Survival) check you make to find it.
+If the target drops to 0 hit points before this spell ends, you can use a bonus action on a subsequent turn of yours to mark a new creature.

+***At Higher Levels***.
+When you cast this spell using a  spell slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
+When you use a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.

 #### Hypnotic Pattern